Trainwreck: The Cult of American Apparel

 Trainwreck: The Cult of American Apparel is a 2025 American documentary film directed by Sally Rose Griffiths.
 It premiered on Netflix on July 1, 2025, as part of the Trainwreck series.

+Synopsis

 The film documents what was occurring with American Apparel while it was led by founder and CEO Dov Charney.
 It documented firsthand accounts of former employees who alleged abuse and misconduct while working at the company.
 After allegations of sexual misconduct against female employees, Charney was ousted as CEO.